run-ai/docs/docs/Researcher/scheduling/strategies.md

 There are disadvantages to bin-packing:

-* Within a single GPU, two fractional Jobs compete for the same onboard CPUs.
+* Within a single GPU, two fractional Jobs compete for the same onboard compute power.
-* Within a single node, two Jobs compete for networking resources.
+* Within a single node, two Jobs (even on separate GPUs) compete for networking resources, compute power and memory.

-When there are more resources available than requested, it sometimes makes sense to spread Jobs amongst nodes and GPUs, to allow higher utilization of CPU and network resources.
+When there are more resources available than requested, it sometimes makes sense to spread Jobs amongst nodes and GPUs, to allow higher utilization of computing resources and network resources.

-Returning to the example above, if we have 2 GPUs in a single node on the cluster, and 2 Jobs requiring 0.5 GPUs each, using spread scheduling we would place each Job on a separate GPU, allowing both to benefit from CPU computing power of a full GPU.
+Returning to the example above, if we have 2 GPUs in a single node on the cluster, and 2 Jobs requiring 0.5 GPUs each, using spread scheduling we would place each Job on a separate GPU, allowing both to benefit from the computing power of a full GPU.

 ## Changing Scheduler Strategy